Thank you for your interest in the ISACA Journal, the official journal of ISACA®.

 Our Reader Profile

-The ISACA Journal's more than 76,000 readers are practitioners, managers and senior executives in more than 160 countries around the world.
-The circulation list is a combination of association members and paid subscribers, which includes university, corporate and government libraries worldwide.
+The ISACA Journal's more than 250,000 readers are practitioners, managers and senior executives in more than 180 countries around the world.
+The circulation list is a combination of association members; paid subscribers, which includes university, corporate and government libraries worldwide; and pass-alongs.

 According to a recent reader survey:

-- Nearly 60 percent of Journal readers work in companies with more than 1,000 employees; more than half work in companies with an annual budget of more than US $1 million.
+- More than 65 percent work in companies with an annual budget of more than US $1 million.

-- Thirty-five percent pass their copy of the Journal along to at least three other people.
+- Thirty-two percent pass their copy of the Journal along to at least three other people.

 Types of Articles Accepted